kernelcrash/electron-rom-emulator/README.md

     FLASH->ACR =  FLASH_ACR_ICEN |FLASH_ACR_DCEN |FLASH_ACR_LATENCY_5WS;

-The line with FLASH_ACR_PRFTEN turns on the flash prefetch feature which is generally a good but might cause problems on some chips.
+The line with FLASH_ACR_PRFTEN turns on the flash prefetch feature which is generally a good thing but might cause problems on some chips.
 You can try commenting one line and not the other to turn it on and off.